 Metropolitan Museum of Art

 With one of the largest collections of art in the world, the Metropolitan Museum of Art (known simply as 'the Met') is an appealing stop for any expat in New York.
-The museum houses over 2 million artworks.
+The museum houses over two million artworks from all over the globe, including not just the paintings and sculptures one would expect at an art museum, but also ancient weapons and armour, antique musical instruments and authentic historical clothing and accessories.

-►Learn more about the city's annual events with our round-up of What's On In New York
+►Looking for more to do in the city that never sleeps?
+Read about the city's annual events with our round-up of What's On In New York.

 Are you an expat living in New York City?